What are Merchant Services?

 By 1959 many financial institutions had begun credit programs.
 Simultaneously, card issuers were offering the added services of “revolving credit.”
 This gave the cardholder the choice to either pay off their balance or maintain a balance and pay a finance charge.

 But this system also had its disadvantages.
 As more and more banks started instituting their own credit programs, cardholders were presented with the dilemma of walking around with dozens of cards from multiple banks, and merchants were equally troubled with having to deal with many banking organizations.
-If only there were a way to get the banks to group together under one umbrella organization…
+If only there was a way to get the banks to group together under one umbrella organization…

 During the 1960s, the industry took this next giant step.